jenna-vec/Recipe-Book/README.md

 This project is created with Firebase authentication, Firestore Database, and React.
 It is styled using [MUI library](https://mui.com/).
 Users can create an account with their email, then write/update/delete recipes in their private recipe book.
+Users are also able to change their account name and password using Firebase Authentication.

 **Rules:**
 Firebase security rules allow data, such as user email, to remain private.